c-neto/carlosneto.dev/blog/2026/2026-07-15-vim-kubernetes-exams.md

 Shitf+o     # Open a new line above i           # Enter Insert mode
-Shitf+a     # Enter Insert mode in the end of the line cW          # Cut word under the cursor and enter in insert mode (for word replace) Shitf+C     # Cut line under the cursor column (for line replace) Ctrl+y      # Copy the character from the line above
+Shitf+a     # Enter Insert mode in the end of the line cW          # Cut word under the cursor and enter in Insert mode (for word replace) Shitf+C     # Cut to the end of the line and enter in Insert mode (for line replace) Ctrl+y      # Copy the character from the line above

 y           # Yank (copy)